MadroneGoldman/SudokuSolver/README.md

 # SudokuSolver
 An application that solves Sudoku puzzles with a constraint propagation algorithm

+# Usage
+Download .jar file and puzzles from the [Release Page](https://github.com/MadroneGoldman/SudokuSolver/releases/tag/1) or clone the repository and build the project yourself.
+If using the executable .jar file, follow instruction.
+There are two options either select the option to run all 5 challenge puzzles or select the option to run a specifice puzzle and then enter the file path for that puzzle.

 # The Problem
 [Sudoku](https://en.wikipedia.org/wiki/Sudoku) is a number-placment puzzle where you start with a 9x9 grid with 17 or more cells filled in.
 The objective is to fill the grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contains all of the digits from 1 to 9.